czymh/csstemu/README.md

 The accuracy for the matter power spectrum on the whole parameter space is shown as followed:
 ![The leave-one-out error of non-linear power spectrum.](./test/pic/LeaveOneOutError-Bk-halofit-N129.png)

+## Usage

+You can see the documentation on [readthedocs](https://csst-emulator.readthedocs.io/en/latest) for details.

 ## Acknowledgements
 Feel free to contact <chyiru@sjtu.edu.cn> if you have any questions.